-- Sites operated by advertisers who consistently violate our Editorial Policies or submit large numbers of irrelevant keywords.
+- Sites operated by advertisers who consistently violate our Bing Ads policies or submit large numbers of irrelevant keywords.

 Landing page and site user experience

 The functionality of your site should not surprise site visitors or interfere with a user’s ability to navigate.
 Navigation buttons should operate in a standard and predictable manner, and sites and page content should load properly.

 Landing page behavior may provide a low-value user experience if they: